chobolife/study_english/bread_barbershop/Season_1/Episode_01_Best_Cupcake.md

 > - How many have we given up on?
 > - Exactly zero.
 > - You hear that?
 As long as I've been in business I haven't given up once.
-> - That's right not once have I turned customers away from here.
+> - That's right.
+Not once have I turned customers away from here.
 But today we'll have to be a first for you three.
 > - Oh you can't be serious right now.
 > - I've never been more serious.
 Get out now!
 > - What a rocket!
 I'm done with this place.